What are cumulus clouds?

 ‘Cumulus’ (heap) and ‘Nimbus’ (rain) will give it away that heavy rains with thunderstorms and lightning are coming.
 Often referred to as thunderclouds, these are massive, low, dense, thick clouds that tower up to mid and high altitudes.
-They are vertical clouds, commonly very dark grey in color.
-A striking features of this cloud is the anvil shape it has at the top, caused by flattening by the tropopause.
+They are vertical clouds, commonly very dark grey.
+A striking feature of this cloud is the anvil shape it has at the top, caused by flattening by the tropopause.